hip4yes/Bond-Realm/README.md

    }
 }
 ```
 And that's it!
-All changes in `titleField` and `datePicker` will be automatically saved to your model and thent to Realm!
+All changes in `titleField` and `datePicker` will be automatically saved to your model and then to Realm!
 ##One-to-one and one-to-many
 In the example bellow we were working with base types such as `String` and `NSDate`.
 What about one-to-one and one-to-many relationships?
 Rejoice, Bond-Realm has covered that!
 Let's say you have a Category class that has array of Todos and a reference to the most important Todo (which can change).
 Then your realm class will look as following: